WebWithAman/Music-Website-Using-Only-HTML5/README.md

 ## Music Website Using Only HTML

-This is a static music website created using only HTML.It has a simple and minimalist design with no CSS.
+This Static Music Website using fundamental HTML techniques, including tables, background colors, and custom font styling (via <font> tag).
+It has a simple and minimalist design with no CSS.

 ### Live Demo